 Inflammatory processes also act as a cause or in parallel to degenerative changes.

-The “back pains” have a strong tendency to become chronic and cause physical inactivity, defective demands on the locomotor system and reactive depressive states.
+The “back pains” tend to become chronic and cause physical inactivity, defective demands on the locomotor system, and reactive depressive states.

 Cold treatment can promote standard therapies very effectively, and you can even replace them sometimes.